 Certainly not.
-2014 will be the year when Softube will really start killing.
-There’s so much new stuff in the works.
-Of course, new channel strips for Console 1, new plug-ins of the more traditional kind, and more collaborations with other companies.
-And we’ll see if we can do something out of one of Arvid’s whackier inventions, the Geiger to MIDI converter.
-Yes, that’s Geiger, as in measuring radioactivity.
-If you hold it close to something radioactive, such as a smoke detector, the MIDI signals it puts out get intensified.
-That’s Arvid for you.
+2014 will be the year when Softube will really start making noise.
+There’s so much new stuff in the works: new channel strips for Console 1, new plug-ins of the more traditional kind, and more collaborations with other companies.
+And we’ll see if we can make something out of Arvid’s wackier inventions: the Geiger-to-MIDI converter.
+“Geiger”, as in measuring radioactivity.
+So if you hold the device close to something radioactive, such as a smoke detector, the MIDI signals intensifies (laughs).

-I think that in the eyes of the public, 2013 was a quite slow year for us.
-Now that Console 1 is finally coming out, it’s been 18 months since our last product launch.
+In the eyes of the public, I think 2013 was a quite slow year for us, since it’s been eighteen months since our last product launch.
 But we’ve been working on porting our guitar amps to the UAD platform, porting stuff to Reason Rack Extension format and of course developing Console 1.
 It also took a while to take over the Brilliance Pack from Abbey Road.
-And then we needed to redo our entire build system, which landed in the recently released big upgrade of all our plug-ins, version 2.0.
-That did not only include support for AAX 64 bit across the board, but also meant significantly improved CPU usage.
-So we’ve been working like mad, but haven’t had much to show for it.
-But that is about to change – you will be hearing a lot from us in 2014.
+So we’ve been working like mad but haven’t had much to show for it.
+But that is about to change – you’ll be hearing a lot from us in 2014.